cojamalo/DATA-JHU-Leaflet/README.md

 # DATA-JHU-Leaflet
-The following files were submitted for the first project of John Hopkins University's Developing Data Products course hosted by Coursera
+The following files were submitted for the second project of John Hopkins University's Developing Data Products course hosted by Coursera

 Completion Date: Jun 19, 2017